TechNickAI/AICodeBot/README.md

 Options:
   -V, --version  Show the version and exit.
   -h, --help     Show this message and exit.
+  -d, --debug    Enable langchain debug output

 Commands:
-  alignment  Get a message about Heart-Centered AI Alignment ❤ + 🤖. commit     Generate a commit message based on your changes. configure  Create or update the config file debug      Run a command and debug the output. fun-fact   Get a fun fact about programming and artificial intelligence. review     Do a code review, with [un]staged changes, or a specifc commit.
+  alignment       A message from AICodeBot about AI Alignment ❤ + 🤖. commit          Generate a commit message based on your changes. configure       Create or update the configuration file debug           Run a command and debug the output. learn           NOT WORKING YET: Learn new skills and gain additional... review          Do a code review, with [un]staged changes, or a... sidekick        Coding help from your AI sidekick
 ```

 ### Open AI key setup